Grace Ibingira: Early life

-Grace Ibingira was born on 23 May 1932 in Ibanda County, Ankole District, Uganda Protectorate.
+Grace Ibingira was born on 23 May 1932 in Ibanda County, Ankore District, Uganda Protectorate.
 His father, Alfred Katebarirwe, was a Gombolola chief.
 From 1942 until 1950 he attended Mbarara High School.
 The following year he enrolled in King's College Budo.
 He graduated in 1953 with a grade one Cambridge School Certificate.
 Subsequently taking up the study of law, he graduated in 1958 magna cum laude from the University College Wales, Aberystwyth.
 Ibingira finished his studies in 1959 with a year of postgraduate work at the University of London.
 He was then called to the bar by Middle Temple, being listed as a barrister of the Supreme Court of England.
 That same year he went to Kampala to serve as an advocate for the Uganda High Court.

 Political career

 Entry into politics

-In 1960 Ibingira cofounded the Uganda People's Congress (UPC) political party with Milton Obote and Abu Mayanja.
-Obote became leader of the party while Ibingira became its legal adviser.
-His political support derived from four areas: the UPC political machine based in Ankole, southern municipal and district politicians who felt threatened by Obote's populist appeal, conservative intellectuals who found Obote's image drab and unimpressive, and Edward Mutesa, the Kabaka (king) of Buganda.
+In 1960, Ibingira cofounded the Uganda People's Congress (UPC) political party with Milton Obote and Abu Mayanja.
+Obote became the leader of the party while Ibingira became its legal adviser.
+His political support derived from four areas: the UPC political machine based in Ankore, southern municipal and district politicians who felt threatened by Obote's populist appeal, conservative intellectuals who found Obote's image drab and unimpressive, and Edward Mutesa, the Kabaka (king) of Buganda.

 Ugandan independence

-Ibingira was elected to the Uganda Legislative Council in 1960 by the Ankole Eishengyero (district council).
+Ibingira was elected to the Uganda Legislative Council in 1960 by the Ankore Eishengyero (district council).
 The Democratic Party (DP) won a majority in Uganda's first free national elections in 1961, and formed a government.
 The UPC members and traditionalist Baganda disliked the Catholic orientation of the DP, but were diametrically opposed to each others' ideals.
 Despite this, Ibingira was given the responsibility of making contact with the Baganda to establish an alliance.
 The UPC chose him for the role because he was personally acquainted with Mutesa.
-After several negotiations, the UPC and Baganda leaders held a conference whereupon an agreement was reached.
-Soon afterwards the Baganda created the Kabaka Yekka (KY), a traditionalist party that entered an alliance with the UPC.
+After several rounds of negotiation, the UPC and Baganda leaders held a conference whereupon an agreement was reached.
+Soon afterwards the Baganda created the Kabaka Yekka (KY), a traditionalist party that entered into an alliance with the UPC.
 Following the UPC's victory in the April 1962 general elections, Obote was tasked with forming a government.
 He chose Ibingira to serve as Minister of Justice.
 Ibingira also played an influential role in determining the look of the Flag of Uganda, chairing a committee charged with drafting a design and suggesting that the standard be modeled off of the West German Flag.
 Uganda became independent on 9 October 1962.